airblockai/docs/pages/event_collector/event_collector_aws.md

 <br/>

 7. We'll now get the URL that we need to provide in the javascript SDK.
-Go to `Resources` tab.
+Click on `Stacks` in left menu and then click on your stack name.
+In the right pane, go to the `Resources` tab.
 Search for **"AirblockAPIGWRestAPI"** and click on its `Physical ID`.
 This will open the API Gateway details page.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Click on `Stages` in the left menu, then expand the `prod` stage and click on `PUT`.